Medical Clearance to start training

 ISS Partner Segments

 In addition learning about the Russian segment of the International Space Station (ISS), MZ and Yozo also learn about the other segments of the ISS managed by the other international partners.
-To complete this training MZ and Yozo travel of the training facilities in Japan (JAXA), Germany (ESA) and the USA (NASA).
+To complete this training MZ and Yozo travel to the training facilities in Japan (JAXA), Germany (ESA) and the USA (NASA).

 [T-82 Days] Completing the training at NASA, we are heading to the final training before the launch in Moscow.
 On the left of the photo is Yozo Hirano, who is going to ISS together this time, and on the right is Ogiso who is backup crew. pic.twitter.com/6tW0G03BOv— Yusaku Maezawa (MZ) (@yousuckMZ) September 18, 2021